-The Counseling Center assists students in coping with personal issues that interfere with their academic and personal development and sense of wellbeing.
+The Counseling Center assists students in coping with personal issues that interfere with their academic and personal development and sense of well-being.
 Counseling services are available to graduate students based on counselor availability and on a limited basis, with a three counseling session limit.
+Same day appointments may be available through our walk- in triage process.
 Additionally, should a student need further treatment beyond the three sessions they will be referred to resources within the community.
 On our website (worcester.edu/sp-counseling) students can access free online screenings for a variety of areas.
 These are available in Spanish, Portuguese, and English.